hackclub/hackclub/workshops/login_auth/README.md

 ![Select hosting](https://cloud-764le5mp9.vercel.app/16.png)

-Now you need to install firebase CLI and for that you should have node installed.
+Now you need to install FIREBASE CLI and for that you should have node installed.

-Run the following command to install firebase CLI
+Run the following command to install FIREBASE CLI
 `npm install -g firebase-tools`

 After installing CLI, move your terminal to directory where your webpage files are stored and run following commands:

-- Run `firebase login` for login into firebase and after successfully login proceed with below commands.
+- Run `firebase login` for login into FIREBASE and after successfully login proceed with below commands.

 - Run `firebase init` for setting up project directory.